uilianries/imgui/Integrating-with-Vulkan.md

 ## Initialize

 First we need to initialize Vulkan.
 You should already have done so if you're following the (vulkan-tutorial)[https://vulkan-tutorial.com/].
-After getting Vulkan running, we can start an ImGui context.
+After getting Vulkan running, we can start an Dear ImGui context.
 It's recommended to create a seperate `VkDescriptorPool`, `VkRenderPass`, `VkCommandBuffer`, and `VkFramebuffer`.

 ```c++
 ImGui::CreateContext();